InsightLA’s Ethics and Reconciliation Council

 Buddhist conflict resolution is not based on good or bad, blame or guilt, winning or losing, offenders or victims.
 Rather it is based on fully addressing the suffering of all concerned.
 Hurt, fear, and anger are taken seriously through forums in which everyone may speak honestly, safely, and completely about their own direct experiences and feelings.
 In looking for resolution, Buddhist practice values dialogue over silence, reconciliation over estrangement, forgiveness over resentment, confession over accusation, and atonement over punishment.
 Because the process of reaching such resolution is often very difficult, InsightLA’s Ethics and Reconciliation Council (EAR Council) offers support.

-The EAR Council is a group of seven InsightLA practitioners, widely respected for their integrity, who are available to any community member who wants help in dealing with conflicts and grievances within the InsightLA community (except for employee/personnel-related conflicts).
+The EAR Council is a small group made up of InsightLA practitioners, widely respected for their integrity, who are available to any community member who wants help in dealing with conflicts and grievances within the InsightLA community (except for employee/personnel-related conflicts).
 The members of the Council are appointed by the InsightLA Board in close consultation with the InsightLA teachers and staff.
 The EAR Council is comprised of at least one teacher, one board member, one staff member, and one general community member.

 The primary role of the EAR Council is to provide initial, confidential consultation to anyone with ethical concerns.
 As such, the Council may, on request, function as a simple sounding board for one’s concerns, as a source of questions to facilitate deeper personal reflection, or as a source of advice in how best to resolve the conflict.
 In addition, Council members are available to be mediators or witnesses for discussion between parties in conflict.